-The most common stereoscopic heuristic that applications run into is the state of the Z-buffer.
+For PC based applications, the most common stereoscopic heuristic that applications run into is the state of the Z-buffer.
 When the Z-buffer is set to NULL, the 3D Vision Automatic driver uses this as a cue that the rendering being actively performed is a blit-with-shader, and disables the stereoscopic portion accordingly.